 So make sure that the ecommerce platform you’re thinking of using lets you export all your product, customer and sales data easily — not all do!

 Our top picks for future-proofing: Shopify or BigCommerce

 When choosing an ecommerce platform, customer support can easily become something of an afterthought — you focus so much on features that you forget to think about what happens when you need help using them.

-Always take a close look at what support channels are available for an ecommerce platform — phone, email, live chat, knowledge bases etc. — as some products’ offerings on all those fronts can be rather limited (especially where phone support is concerned).
+So, always take a close look at what support channels are available for an ecommerce platform — phone, email, live chat, knowledge bases etc. — as some products’ offerings on all those fronts can be rather limited, especially where phone support is concerned.

-Another thing to consider is the languages that the support is available in — you’ll find that some platforms offer it in tens of languages whilst others provide it in English.
+Another thing to consider is the range of languages that the support is available in — you’ll find that some platforms offer it in tens of languages whilst others provide it in English only.

 Download our free ecommerce e-kit